kidwen/ltsah/README.md

 ## Install package

-Run `npm i` or `npm install` to install the package for this project
+Run `npm i` or `npm install` to install the reference package for this project

 ## Development server